StrongerProgrammer7/Design-patterns/README.md

           1.&emsp;Hello world
           2.&emsp;Accept the username as a program argument.Say hello to the user using string formatting.
-          &emsp;&emsp;&emsp;Ask what language is the user's favorite, in case it is ruby, answer that the user is a sucker, &emsp;&emsp;&emsp;otherwise be sure to answer that soon it will be ruby and put different comments for several languages.
+          &emsp;&emsp;&emsp;Ask what language is the user's favorite, in case it is ruby, answer that the user is a sucker, &emsp;&emsp;&emsp;&emsp;otherwise be sure to answer that soon it will be ruby and put &emsp;&emsp;&emsp;&emsp;&emsp;different comments for several languages.
           3.&emsp;Ask user enter ruby language command and OS command.
 Execute ruby and OS command</pre>
 </p>
 <p> 2 Task:<br/><pre>